 Under the program's second phase, the government aims to establish an inputs credit system, granting farmers access to seeds, fertilizers, weedicides, pesticides, mechanization, extension services, storage infrastructure, logistics hubs, off-taker arrangements, digitized platforms, monitoring, and coordination.

-Madam Kpedekpo highlighted the ongoing efforts to transform agriculture in the district, stating, “The government is working around the clock to transform our agriculture from the usual subsistence farming approach to agribusiness approach.”
+Madam Kpedekpo highlighted the ongoing efforts to transform agriculture in the district, stating, “The government is working around the clock to transform our agriculture from the usual subsistence approach to agribusiness approach.”

-Acknowledging challenges such as land ownership, limited market access, financial constraints, climate change effects, post-harvest losses, and input costs, the DCE stressed the importance of collaboration among policymakers, implementors, and business professionals along the agricultural value chain.
+Acknowledging challenges such as land ownership, limited market access, financial constraints, effects, post-harvest losses, and input costs, the DCE stressed the importance of collaboration among policymakers, implementors, and business professionals along the agricultural value chain.

 The occasion also celebrated farmers, with Mr. Moses Ekpe from Adaklu Anfoe winning the Adaklu District Best Farmer award.
 He received a tricycle and other agricultural implements as recognition for his outstanding contributions to the sector.